 The Critérium du Dauphiné heads for the Vercors, a high plateau surrounded for by precipitous cliffs.
 The race takes the Col du Rousset, an impressive road but many approach roads are even more stunning.
-The Combe Laval is famous for its vertigo-inducing cliffhanger section.
+The Combe Laval is famous for its vertigo-inducing cliffhanger section, a narrow road cut into the cliff with a terrifying drop off the side.
 But is it France’s most overrated road?

 The Route: the D76 starts in St Jean en Royans in the Isère department in French Alps.
 Climbing to the Col de Gaudissart the road is 7.8km long and climbs at 8% with the Combe Laval section near the top.

 The Feel: the Royans area below the Vercors plateau is pleasant enough with thousands of walnut trees arranged in rows for local farms.
-It’s almost like a piece of Italy in France with the pastel toned buildings, especially passing through Pont-en-Royans.
+It’s almost a piece of Italy in France with the pastel-toned buildings, especially Pont-en-Royans.

 The plateau is high above and an obvious destination.
-The climb is obvious with “col” signs signalling if the road is open and business begins early with a firm slope and a rough, rasping road that’s like riding up a cat’s tongue and almost old-fashioned, the kind they used to have everywhere but now reserved for back roads.
+The climb is easy to find with “col” signs signalling if the road is open.
+Business begins early with a firm slope and a rough, rasping road that’s like riding up a cat’s tongue and almost old-fashioned, the kind they used to have everywhere but you only find on old back roads.